sftriallawyers Logo

 • According to the Insurance Institute for Highway Safety, 43% of all fatal wrecks involving large trucks from 2013–2017 were attributed to driver recklessness.

-The Driver of the Truck
+The Role of the Truck Driver

 The driver of the truck is a crucial factor when determining who is responsible for a truck accident.
 Though drivers are expected to maintain a safe driving environment, they may be put in difficult situations and must make decisions quickly.
 Drivers can be held liable if their reckless behavior was the primary cause of an accident, such as if they were impaired, failed to yield or drove at an unsafe speed.